jam3sn/jamesnewman.dev/src/blog/docker-minecraft-servers.md

 ### Creating our first server with Docker Compose

 It's vary rarely I'll run a docker image with the docker command line.
-Having to remember the command and all the arguments I need, it's all a faff, however the image we're using does support it if you'd prefer, take a look [here](https://hub.docker.com/r/itzg/minecraft-server).
+Having to remember the command and all the arguments I need, it's all a faff, however if you'd prefer to use this, take a look [here](https://hub.docker.com/r/itzg/minecraft-server).

 Now, lets define our first Minecraft server, a simple vanilla server.
 First up, we'll create a directory to store all this.
 It can be your home directory, or elsewhere.
 We also need to create a docker-compose file.